MartyRath/labMoviesApp/README.md

 e.g.

+- Actor details - person/:id
+- Actor images - /person/:id/images
-- Discover list of movies - discover/movie
+- Popular actors - person/popular
-- Movie details - movie/:id
+- Popular movies - movie/popular
-- Movie genres = /genre/movie/list

 ### Routing

 [ List the __new routes__ supported by your app and state the associated page.]

+- /actors/:id - actor bio details, ActorBioPage.
-- /blogs - displays all published blogs.
+- /popularActors - displays popular actors, Popular Actors.
-- /blogs/:id - displays a particular blog.
+- /popularMovies - displays popular movies, PopularMovies -
-- /blogs/:id/comments - detail view of a particular blog and its comments.
-- etc.

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]